sighupio/fury-kubernetes-dr/README.md

 Velero on AWS is based on the [AWS Velero Plugin][velero-aws-plugin-repo].

 It requires the secret `cloud-credentials` in the `kube-system` namespace containing a service account with appropriate credentials.
-In alternative, the module supports [authentication via IAM Roles][aws-docs-iam-roles].
+As an alternative, the module supports [authentication via IAM Roles][aws-docs-iam-roles].

 To deploy Velero on AWS: